Ingredients

 Six things I have learned from cycling home

 The clunk of the crank and the spin of the wheels with sun in their spokes; the way your legs move like you’re running but your feet never touch the ground.
-Stopped traffic, the smooth swoop of a fast corner … Continue reading
+Stopped traffic, the smooth swoop of a fast corner and with it the freedom of the city.
+I cycled quite a lot when IContinue reading “Six things I have learned from cycling home”

 Where to get good coffee in London